 No, air purifiers do not remove humidity from the indoor air.
-An air purifier is meant to remove airborne contaminants like dust mites, mild spores, and other allergens from the indoor space.
+An air purifier removes airborne contaminants like dust mites, mold spores, and other allergens from the indoor space.

-The list of indoor contaminants is long and different types of air purifiers use varying technologies to filter them out.
+The list of indoor contaminants is long; different air purifiers use varying technologies to filter them out.

-If you’re wondering does an air purifier remove humidity because of the wind from the fan or the heat from the appliance, you don’t need to worry about that as the evaporation that happens due to wind from the purifier actually adds to the humidity rather than removing anything.
+Suppose you’re wondering whether an air purifier removes humidity because of the fan’s wind or the appliance’s heat.
+In that case, you don’t need to worry about that, as the evaporation from the purifier’s wind adds to the humidity rather than removing anything.

 So, air purifiers don’t remove the humidity, but do they add to it?
 We’ll come to that in a second.

 Does An Air Purifier Help With Dry Air?

 No, air purifiers neither remove humidity nor dry out the air.
 Air purifier work by pulling in the air in your home and forcing it through filters.

 Air purifiers can filter indoor air, but expecting it to reduce the moisture levels or add to them would be absurd.
 If your indoor air is very dry, the best way forward is to opt for a humidifier that adds a thin layer of water vapors.

 Humidifiers make the indoor air more comfortable, and you can turn them on/off as required.
 Air conditioners produce a different effect as the condenser in an AC causes the water vapor to condense on the surface and lead the collected water away through a pipe.